 In addition, in the U.S., the U.S. Tax Cuts and Job Act of 2017 was signed into law on December 22, 2017 (the "New Tax Act"), which includes substantial changes to the U.S. taxation of individuals and businesses.
 The New Tax Act also establishes new tax laws that will affect our operations, including, but not limited to, (1) reduction of the U.S. federal corporate tax rate; (2) elimination of the corporate alternative minimum tax; (3) the creation of the base erosion anti-abuse tax ("BEAT"), a new minimum tax on taxable income adjusted for certain base erosion payments; (4) a general elimination of U.S. federal income taxes on dividends from foreign subsidiaries; (5) a new provision designed to currently tax certain global intangible low-taxed income ("GILTI") of controlled foreign corporations, which allows for the possibility of using foreign tax credits ("FTCs") and a deduction of up to 50% to reduce this income tax liability (subject to some limitations); (6) a new limitation on deductible interest expense; (7) limitations on the deductibility of certain executive compensation; (8) limitations on the use of FTCs to reduce the U.S. income tax liability; and (9) limitations on net operating losses generated in the taxable years beginning after December 31, 2017, to 80% of taxable income.
-Our financial statements for the year ended December 31, 2019 reflect the effects of the New Tax Act based on current guidance.
-However, there are uncertainties and ambiguities in the application of certain provisions of the New Tax Act and as a result we made certain judgments and assumptions in the interpretation thereof.
+Our financial statements for the year ended December 31, 2019 reflect the effects of the New Tax Act and as a result we made certain judgments and assumptions in the interpretation thereof.
 The U.S. Treasury Department and the Internal Revenue Service may issue further guidance on how the provisions of the New Tax Act will be applied or otherwise administered that differs from our current interpretation.
-In addition, the New Tax Act could be subject to potential amendments and technical corrections, any of which could materially lessen or increase certain adverse impacts of the legislation on
+In addition, the New Tax Act could be subject to potential amendments and technical corrections, any of which could materially lessen or increase certain adverse impacts of the legislation on us.
+As we further analyze the impact of the New Tax Act and collect relevant information, we may make adjustments to the provisional am